stride3d/stride-docs/NewLanguageWorkflow.md

 1. Duplicate **\jp-build.ps1** to **\es-build.ps1**
     - Update content jp to es
     - Update ```'doc-no-translated'``` with ```'doc-no-translated doc-no-translated-es'```
+        - Note: We keep also the original ```doc-no-translated``` because it is used in the docs generator logic
 1. Update **\en\template\styles\main.css**
     - Duplicate class ```.doc-no-translated::after```, and place the new one **below**, rename it to ```.doc-no-translated-es::after```
     - Translate the text to es